girale06/ML/README.md

 In the file `Python_and_numpy_practice.ipynb` some homework exercises can be seen from my university's machine learning course.

 These were assigned to practice Python and Numpy.

+5. Support Vector Machine

+Experimenting with the SVM algorithm.